🀠

 You must not use $this inside of the trait, as mutating the original request or connector is discouraged.
 The PendingRequest is unique to just the request being sent.

 When you send your request, plugins are the first things that are invoked, even before the boot method.
-This is to allow maximum compatibility with middleware and authenticators.
+This is to allow maximum compatibility with and .
 This also means that because it's the first process in the chain, other steps like middleware and the boot method will be able to overwrite anything added by a plugin.

 Because we added the trait to our connector, every request will use the HasLogging plugin.
 If you would like the plugin to be applied to just one request, you can add the plugin to the request only.